django/deps/draft/0000-name-main-command-django.rst

 This concern is especially relevant because of the volume of external resources that reference the existing command name.

-This drawback is partially mitigated by clear documentation that the two commands are equivalent, and the benefits of following common convention again outweight the cost.
+This drawback is mitigated by clear documentation that the two commands are equivalent, the added messaging in the ``django-admin`` command, and because the benefits of following common convention outweigh the cost.

 Ambiguity
 ---------